 If the SPN of the node with role Control or the SPN of any node with role Secondary is not found in the keytab file, the No SPN for Kerberos Single Sign-On status is displayed for this node in the Nodes section.
 If no SPN for any of the nodes is found in the keytab file, the Save button is not available.

 Kerberos authentication will be configured.
-Users that complete authentication in Active Directory will be able to use Single Sign-On to connect to the application web interface.
-Access to application functionality will be determined by the rights of the application account.
+Users authenticated in Active Directory can connect to the application web interface using the Single Sign-On technology.
+Access to application functionality is determined by the permissions of the application user account.

 When Kerberos authentication is disabled, the previously uploaded keytab file is deleted.